Cirrus Logic (CRUS) Q4 2017 Results - Earnings Call Transcript

 So, I mean it's a pretty compelling device.
 And the fact that some of the folks in China are still kind of trying to differentiate it in a meaningful way on audio performance, makes it a great opportunity in that market.
 So, we're excited about it.
 I would say we were excited about it before.
 We got the device back and the engineering team did a remarkable job of getting a production worthy version out on early silicon, and it's been even better received than we might have anticipated.

 As we've always said, kind of the stickiest sockets for us both on – both, which is a negative when you're trying to win and it's a huge positive once you're in there, smart codecs are pretty, pretty sticky.
 It's a big design effort and very intertwined with drivers and the operating system and everything else.
-Hi-fi D/A converters, when you're trying to win and turn it into revenue is much more of a – it's a little bit more self-contained and not quite as intertwined with a (40:24) the system design.
+Hi-fi D/A converters, when you're trying to win and turn it into revenue is much more of a – it's a little bit more self-contained and not quite as intertwined with the whole rest of the system design.

 Tore Svanberg - Stifel, Nicolaus & Co., Inc.